inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 In the GCP folder you'll find the resources you need to terraform a mage container to GCP.

+REFER TO THE MAGE DOCUMENTATION FOR DEPLOYING TO GPC USING TERRAFORM - [Mage-GPC SetUp](https://docs.mage.ai/production/deploying-to-cloud/gcp/setup)

+#### BEFORE RUNNING TERRAFORM
-1. Make sure the `Cloud SQL Admin API` and `Cloud Filestore API` and `Serverless VPC Access API` are enabled.
+1. Make sure the following APIs are enabled
+- Cloud SQL Admin API
+- Cloud Filestore API
+- Serverless VPC Access API
+- Security Token Service API
+2. Make sure that your `GOOGLE_APPLICATION_CREDENTIALS` is set to the path to the key that you set up for the mage service account.
-2. Update the follwing variables in the variables.tf file with those specific to your project
+3. Update the follwing variables in the variables.tf file with those specific to your project
 ```terraform
 variable "project_id" {
   type        = string